 Muscle testing – applied kinesiology – is something we can do quickly and easily here in the office by simply testing your muscles’ ability to resist when you’re in the presence of different materials.

-More specific is serum testing, which we can order through Biocomp or Clifford Consulting and Research.
+More specific is serum testing, which we can order through Clifford Consulting and Research.
 Here, we send a small sample of your blood to the lab and receive a detailed report showing which materials you may be sensitive to and which are non-reactive.

 Serum testing is strongly recommended for those with chemical sensitivities or long-term chronic illness that may be related to their oral health.